 These parts are between fingers and toes, palms, wrists, ankles, armpits, breasts, or around the groin.

 Bedbugs, however, are bigger, and this hinders their mobility, limiting where they can bite us.
 They, therefore, only bite exposed areas that mostly are arms and legs.

 Bedbugs also bite your side that gets in conduct with the mattress.
-Bedbugs’ priority is to first feast on the exposed part of your body and won’t explore in search of different places to bite.
+Bedbugs’ priority is to the first feast on the exposed part of your body and not explore different places to bite.

 - Red, Itchy Bites.
 You will experience a strong feeling of itchiness, irritation, and scratching them can lead to bleeding.

 - The appearance of red welts in the zigzag line is also a key sign of their presence.

 - Uncomfortable nights could be another sign of bedbug infestation given they are most active at night when humans are with them sleeping.